Esonhugh/Attack_Code/Attack_Code.md

 For developers, the online test environment provides a virtual environment similar to the production environment, mainly for pre-launch Debug, finding and eliminating Bugs before they affect the production environment, having more realistic data, and getting the gap between test and expected results. effect, help developers do a better job of development.

-> In human words it's rehearsal
+> Just like rehearsal of the show.

 Among them, resources, configurations, monitoring, etc. are basically the same or even the same as the official service, but the passwords are often weak passwords.
 At the same time, because it is not the production environment, debugging information is often more, more common and more frequent.